tequeter/dryspec/UI-RooCode.md

 1. Outside chat: stage only the relevant code changes (for example, with `git add` on source files but not specs).
 2. In the main RooCode chat: run `/lsdd-reconcile` to reconcile the staged code with the specs.
 3. LeanSDD verifies that only code (no spec files) is staged and asks which feature or bug the changes are meant to address.
-4. LeanSDD (in a sub‑task, Ask mode) uses a large context to inspect the staged diff and nearby code, summarizing behavior changes and potential impacts on existing FR/NFR/Architecture/Subsystem specs.
+4. LeanSDD (in a sub‑task, Ask mode) reads and summarizes the staged diff and nearby code using its large context, capturing behavior changes and potential impacts on existing FR/NFR/Architecture/Subsystem specs.
 5. LeanSDD (in a sub‑task, LeanSDD mode) proposes minimal, destructive edits to the affected spec files so that they match the staged code behavior, then in the main chat suggests staging the spec changes separately, runs a quick critique sub‑task, and summarizes whether to adjust code, adjust specs, or split the work.